wormholelabs-xyz/solana-world-id-program/README.md

 - [Config](programs/solana-world-id-program/src/state/config.rs) stores the program configuration.
 There is only one.
 - [LatestRoot](programs/solana-world-id-program/src/state/latest_root.rs) stores the most recent verified root metadata and hash.
 There is one per `Root` verification mechanism (e.g. Query with Guardian signatures).
-- [QuerySignatureSet](programs/solana-world-id-program/src/state/query_signature_set.rs) stores the signatures for pending query verification.
-These are created in service of verifying a root via Queries and closed when that root is verified.
+- [GuardianSignatures](programs/solana-world-id-program/src/state/guardian_signatures.rs) stores unverified guardian signatures for subsequent verification.
+These are created with `post_signatures` in service of verifying a root via Queries and closed when that root is verified with `update_root_with_query` or can be explicitly closed with `close_signatures` by the initial payer.
 - [Root](programs/solana-world-id-program/src/state/root.rs) stores the metadata and expiry for a verified root.
-These can be closed after the root is expired.
+These can be closed with `clean_up_root` after the root has expired.

 ### Instructions